Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Introduction

 The rest of the paper is organized as follows.

-\textit{In section} \ref{smallkappa} we study the case $0 < \kappa < 1$.
+\textit{In Section} \ref{smallkappa} we study the case $0 < \kappa < 1$.
 We first recall the decomposition of the environment into valleys from \cite{caslevyvech} and the behavior of the diffusion with respect to these valleys.
-In particular, we recall how the renewal structure of the diffusion allows to approximate the supremum of the local time and the time spent by the diffusion in the bottom of the valleys by an \textit{iid} sequence of $\mathbb{R}^2$-valued random variables.
+In particular, we recall how the renewal structure of the diffusion allows to approximate the supremum of the local time and the time spent by the diffusion in the bottom of the valleys by an \textit{iid} sequence of $\mathbb{R}_+^2$-valued random variables. {We also define the set $\mathcal{G}_{t}$ of good environments and state Fact \ref{fameuxe8} mentioned above.}

-For the $\limsup$, we study the asymptotic of the distribution function $\mathbb{P} (\mathcal{L}^*_X(t)/t \geq x_t)$, where $x_t$ is a suitably chosen quantity that goes to infinity with $t$.
-More precisely, in Proposition \ref{approxdutl} we compare the asymptotic of this distribution function with the one of $\mathbb{P} ( Y_1^{\natural, t} ( Y_2^{-1, t}(1) - ) \geq x_t )$, the distribution function of a functional of the above mentioned \textit{iid} sequence, and in Proposition \ref{queueloilimsupdiscret} we link the asymptotic behavior of $\mathbb{P} ( Y_1^{\natural, t} ( Y_2^{-1, t}(1) - ) \geq x_t )$ with the left tail of $I(V^{\uparrow})$ (or $\mathcal{R}$ in the case of a drifted brownian potential).
-The synthesis of Propositions \ref{approxdutl} and \ref{queueloilimsupdiscret} allows to compare the distribution function $\mathbb{P} (\mathcal{L}^*_X(t)/t \geq x_t)$ with the left tail of $I(V^{\uparrow})$ (or $\mathcal{R}$ in the case of a drifted brownian potential) in Proposition \ref{synthese}.
-This proposition entails Theorem \ref{limsupenfctdelefttail} by the mean of the Borel-Cantelli Lemma and the technical Lemma \ref{lemprindep}, which decomposes the trajectory of the diffusion into large independent parts in order to get the required independence to apply the Borel-Cantelli Lemma.
-The combination of Theorem \ref{limsupenfctdelefttail} with what is known (and recalled in Theorem \ref{rappelsurqueues}) for the left tail of $I(V^{\uparrow})$ easily yields Theorems \ref{limsupkappa<1} and \ref{limsupkappa<1exact} which solves the problem for the $\limsup$.
+For the $\limsup$, we study the asymptotic of the probability $\mathbb{P} (\mathcal{L}^*_X(t)/t \geq x_t)$, where $x_t$ is a suitably chosen quantity that goes to infinity with $t$. {More precisely, we prove Lemma \ref{neglectlastvalley} which allows to neglect the effect of the last valley, and we can then prove Proposition \ref{approxdutl} which relates very precisely the asymptotic of the probability $\mathbb{P} (\mathcal{L}^*_X(t)/t \geq x_t)$} with the one of $\mathbb{P} ( Y_1^{\natural, t} ( Y_2^{-1, t}(1) - ) \geq x_t )$.
+In Proposition \ref{queueloilimsupdiscret} we link the asymptotic behavior of $\mathbb{P} ( Y_1^{\natural, t} ( Y_2^{-1, t}(1) - ) \geq x_t )$ with the left tail of $I(V^{\uparrow})$ (or $\mathcal{R}$ in the case of a drifted Brownian potential).
+The synthesis of Propositions \ref{approxdutl} and \ref{queueloilimsupdiscret} allows to compare the behavior of $\mathbb{P} (\mathcal{L}^*_X(t)/t \geq x_t)$ with the left tail of $I(V^{\uparrow})$ (or $\mathcal{R}$ in the case of a drifted Brownian potential) in Proposition \ref{synthese}.
+This proposition entails Theorem \ref{limsupenfctdelefttail} by the mean of the Borel-Cantelli Lemma and of the technical Lemma \ref{lemprindep}, which decomposes the trajectory of the diffusion into large independent parts in order to get the required independence to apply the Borel-Cantelli Lemma.
+The combination of Theorem \ref{limsupenfctdelefttail} with what is known (and recalled in Theorem \ref{rappelsurqueues}) for the left tail of $I(V^{\uparrow})$ easily yields Theorems \ref{limsupkappa<1} and \ref{limsupkappa<1exact}, which solves the problem for the $\limsup$.